 Crannaford Shepherd's Hut offers a fresh take on what a real escape means.
 It is all about downtime together, simplicity yet comfort, rural but not isolated, your own space at your own pace.

 This bespoke and beautifully crafted shepherd's hut is made locally by a skilled artisan carpenter.
 Inside, the living space is warm, welcoming and practical.
 There is a king-sized bed, a wood-burning stove, an en suite shower-room with endless hot water and an exceptionally cleverly fitted kitchen.

-Outside, there is the therapeutic treat of hot tub, a fire-pit and a wide open meadow all to yourselves stretching out to the field boundary and the view beyond, complete with your very own pitch and putt course (balls and clubs are provided).
+Outside, there is the therapeutic treat of hot tub, a fire-pit and a wide open meadow all to yourselves stretching out to the field boundary and the view beyond.
 Woodbury Common, an area of unspoilt heathland criss-crossed with walks, defines the horizon and the other side of it is the stunning Jurassic Coast that stretches through east Devon and along the Dorset coast.
 This whole coastline is dotted with delightful seaside towns and fishing villages with iconic pebbled beaches and long stretches of sand at low tide.